Home | Browse Topics | Family law | Family violence and elder abuse | How to get a Protection Order

 If the other person files a defence in response to your application for a Protection Order, the case will go to a Family Court hearing in front of a judge (called a “defended hearing”).
 You’ll have to provide evidence to the court about the family violence.

-The judge will decide whether, “on the balance of probabilities” (that is, it’s more likely than not to be true), the other person is using or has used family violence against you or your children and that an order is needed to protect you or your children or both (for what is defined as family violence, see “Types of relationships covered by family violence laws” in this chapter).
+The judge will decide whether, “on the balance of probabilities” (that is, it’s more likely than not to be true), the other person is using or has used family violence against you or your children and that an order is needed to protect you or your children or both.
+For what is defined as family violence, see: “Types of relationships covered by family violence laws”.

 The judge’s decision whether or not to make a Protection Order